oceanwp/ocean-extra/readme.txt

 = MENU ICONS =

 Add icons to some or all of your menu items.
 Several icon libraries are supported, like Font Awesome, Simple Line Icons, Dashicons and more.

+= VARIOUS SHORTCODES =

+Use [OceanWP shortcodes](https://docs.oceanwp.org/category/369-shortcodes) to display dynamic content on your website, such as: current year, current user, login / logout link, breadcrumbs, WooCommerce cart and more.

 = CUSTOMIZER SECTIONS CONTROL =